How To Apply

 Teacher: Students need to have minimal computer competencies such as knowing basic word-processing knowledge and a working knowledge of the Internet (what it is, how to get to it, how to navigate around it, how to send an email, etc.).
 In addition, because of the amount of writing required in online classes, students should know how to type with some accuracy and ease to avoid endless hours of frustration.
 These are not skills that can be learned in conjunction with taking the class.
 They are skills that should be mastered before the class begins.

 Student: I very shy, so I’m glad these online classes don’t have any discussion.
 I usually sit in the back of the room and hope the teacher doesn’t call on me.
-Thanks goodness all I have to do is writing assignments in this online class.
+Thank goodness all I have to do is writing assignments in this online class.
 No one will get to know me.

 Teacher: Most online classes have a discussion component.
 Students are required to participate in online discussions and, according to students who have done so, are able to get to “know” each other in a very open and honest way.
 This discussion, while not “face to face” still allows a wonderful exchange of ideas and the opportunity for “shy” students to open up in an unthreatening and protective environment.
 Often shy students respond that the online environment helps them gain confidence in their ability to interact with others, a confidence not available in a traditional class.